nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 ### Lists

 Lists are a number of connected items (single words, sentences or whole paragraphs) written consecutively.
 They can be numbered or unnumbered.
-Any such content is required to be marked up with either [^ol^] (ordered list) or [^ul^] (unordered list).
-Each item of any list must be marked up with [^li^].
+Lists are marked up with either [^ol^] (ordered list) or [^ul^] (unordered list).
+Each list item is up with [^li^].

 A list item may either contain inline content or block elements, but not a mixture of both.
 As a rule of thumb, if all items in the list consist of single words or short phrases no further block elements are needed.
 If one or more of the list items consist of sentences or paragraphs, use one or more [^p^] elements inside every list item of the list.

 #### Numbered Lists

-The numbering of an ordered list ([^ol^]) must not be included as content in the [^li^] elements of the list.
+The numbering of an ordered list ([^ol^]) must not be included as content in the [^li^] elements.
 The numbering will be rendered by the reading system.
 The default type for the numbering is numeric.
 This can be changed by using the [^ol/type^] attribute.
 The default starting point is `1` (regardless of which type of numbering the ordered list uses), but can be changed using the [^ol/start^] attribute.

-#### Unnumbered Lists
+#### Unordered Lists

 Unnumbered lists ([^ul^]) often have some sort of bullet markers for each list item.
 The default is a solid black circle.
-The `type` attribute has been used before, to change the type of bullet symbol, but this is not supported in HTML 5.
+The `type` attribute has been used before to change the type of bullet symbol, but this is not supported in HTML 5.
 Using CSS is the proposed method of controlling this.
 Suppliers are not required to modify the CSS file to match the bullet markers of the source material unless specifically instructed to do so.

 Lists without any bullet markers are required to have the attribute: